Founding Member, Professional Travel Bloggers Association

 Where have you traveled?

 I first got the travel bug on a four-month van trip through 46 states in 2009.
 I eventually visited all 50 states, six Canadian provinces, and eight Mexican states.

-In recent years, I’ve added several international destinations to my list, including Cuba, Iceland, the Philippines and the Dominican Republic.
-In the summer of 2018, I’ll be embarking on a nine-country tour through central and southern Africa.
+In recent years, I’ve added several international destinations to my list, including Cuba, Iceland, France, Belgium, the Philippines and the Dominican Republic.
+In the summer of 2018, I embarked on a nine-country tour through central and southern Africa.
 Click “Destinations” on the top menu for more.

 What’s the coolest place you’ve visited?